CadQuery/cadquery/doc/quickstart.rst

 .. code-block:: python
    :linenos:
-   :emphasize-lines: 3
+   :emphasize-lines: 7,11

-    ...
-    def build():
-        return Workplane("XY").box(length.value,height.value,thickness).faces(">Z").workplane().hole(22.0)
+    import cadquery
+    from Helpers import show

+    height = 60.0
+    width = 80.0
+    thickness = 10.0
+    diameter = 22.0

+    # make the base
+    result = cadquery.Workplane("XY").box(height, width, thickness)\
+        .faces(">Z").workplane().hole(diameter)

+    # Render the solid
+    show(result)

-Rebuild your model by clicking "Save Model" at the bottom.
+Rebuild your model by pressing F2.
 Your block should look like this:

-        ..  image:: _static/quickstart-3.png
+..  image:: _static/quickstart/003.png

-The code is pretty compact, and works like this:
+The code is pretty compact, lets step through it.

+**Line 7** adds a new parameter, diameter, for the diamter of the hole

+**Line 11**, we're adding the hole.
-    * :py:meth:`Workplane.faces` selects the top-most face in the Z direction, and
-    * :py:meth:`Workplane.workplane` begins a new workplane located on this face
+:py:meth:`cadquery.CQ.CQ.faces` selects the top-most face in the Z direction, and then :py:meth:`cadquery.CQ.CQ.workplane` begins a new workplane located on this face.
+The center of this workplane is located at the geometric center of the shape, which in this case is the center of the plate.
-    * :py:meth:`Workplane.hole` drills a hole through the part 22mm in diamter
+Finally, :py:meth:`cadquery.CQ.Workplane.hole` drills a hole through the part 22mm in diamter

 .. note::